Ādaži: Military installations

-The largest military base of the Latvian National Armed Forces – called Camp Ādaži, Kadaga Military Base or Ādaži Military Base – is located in the village of Kadaga, across the river from Ādaži.
-Although the base itself appeared during the Soviet occupation of Latvia, the Ādaži Training Area north of the base was first established by the Latvian Armed Forces in 1927.
+The largest military base of the Latvian National Armed Forces – called Camp Ādaži, Kadaga Military Base or Ādaži Military Base (Latvian: Ādažu poligons or Ādažu militārā bāze) – is located in the village of Kadaga, across the river from Ādaži.
+Although the base itself appeared during the Soviet occupation of Latvia, the Ādaži Training Area or 'polygon' (also called the Kadaga, Gauja and Lilaste Polygon at various times) north of the base was first established by the Latvian Armed Forces in 1927.

 In September 2016, Latvia's then-Defense Minister Raimonds Bergmanis said that infrastructure at the base was "being constructed and modernized at a fast pace" in preparation for a Canadian-led 1,500 strong multinational NATO battalion expected to deploy to Latvia in the spring of 2017.

 Transportation

 Ādaži's location on the A1 road (Latvia), which is part of Via Baltica's international highway, favors transit and transport industries.